This brussels salad came together by accident, really. And it kind of caused an accident, too, but I’ll tell you about that later!

 So that was how I came up with this combination of a brussels salad with avocado, red onion and kumquats.
 When it comes to dressings, I’ll admit I can be a little lazy.
 If I’m whipping up a side salad for dinner on the fly, I’ll often just opt for a drizzle of olive oil and a little squeeze of fresh lemon, but I wanted something with a little more umami to stand up to the shaved brussels and soften them a little.
 I remembered an anchovy herb based dressing I whipped up for the Seared Scallops with Cauliflower Leek Purée recipe in Nourish and tinkered with it a little to make it the perfect get-in-my-faaaaace boost of flavor to do battle with the mighty brassicas in this salad.

 Now, don’t go freaking out at the words “anchovy dressing”.
-Because a few fillets in a dressing does not a fishy breath bomb make.
+Because a few flat anchovy fillets in a dressing does not a fishy breath bomb make.
 They add a lovely savory flavor that balances out the sourness of lemon juice and the slight grassiness of the olive oil, while giving enough umami to bring a little oomph to the fresh mint I added to the mix.
 These are all good things.
 Trust.

 Now back to that accident I was going to tell you about.
-Mr Meatified is not a fan of my mandolin and routinely worries that I’m somehow going to cut off my fingers while using it.
+Mr Meatified is not a fan of my mandoline and routinely worries that I’m somehow going to cut off my fingers while using it.
 And I, of course, have spent years rolling my eyes at him because, really, I know what I’m doing.
 Duh.
-I reluctantly don the cut proof gloves he insisted on buying for me, thinking that I don’t really need them.
+I reluctantly don the cut resistant gloves he insisted on buying for me, thinking that I don’t really need them.
 Well, it turns out: I do.
 Because the ONE TIME I got them out of their drawer and forgot to actually put them on before shaving brussels salad ingredients… yup, that’s the one time I managed to slice right through my nail into the nail bed of my finger.
 Despite the fact that the aforementioned cut proof gloves were RIGHT IN FRONT OF ME.
 Yeah.
 Mr Meatified is gonna be so annoyingly smug about this.
 Once he’s stopped freaking out about me nearly losing a digit, of course.

 Anywho.
 Enough about me.
 Make this brussels salad.
 It’s basically a bright, shiny coleslaw with lots of crunch that fools people into eating their greens without realizing it.
 I’m like the Veggie Whisperer.
 Or something.
 You can make the dressing and prep the veggies (sans avocado) well ahead of time and you can even leave the marinated brussels salad in the fridge for a few hours while you either prep other food or just hang out on your porch sipping iced tea.
 All the acidity and brightness from the dressing helps mellow out the raw onion and the brussels are robust enough to keep their crunch, unlike those soggy lettuce based salads of the past.
 All you need to do is add your avocado just before serving.
 Ta da!